Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 <li>Download either the current <b>CANLIB</b> or <b>XL Driver Library</b> driver
 <li>Install the driver with the <i>SETUP.EXE</i> to the directory <i>C:\\Development\\CANLIB</i> ( <b>don't rename the contained
 		root directories <i>CANLIB</i> resp. <i>XL Driver Library</i> as the ISO<i><sub>AgLib</sub></i>
-		uses them </b> ; you can install to another location - but then you have to adopt the conf_* feature setup files to your individual path before you execute the update_makefile.sh )
+		uses them </b> ; you can install to another location - but then you have to adapt the conf_* feature setup files to your individual path before you execute the update_makefile.sh )
 <li>Set the project configuration file conf_* ( e.g. conf_0_0_AddressClaimIso ) as follows:<ol>
 	<li>set the variables <i>USE_WIN32_HEADER_DIRECTORY</i> and <i>USE_WIN32_LIB_DIRECTORY</i> to your